pranav-deshpande6224/CNN-ON-MNIST/README.md

 - Part 2 achieves higher accuracy due to the reduced number of output classes.
 - The CNN architecture requires fewer than 5,000 trainable parameters, making it computationally efficient.
 - Adam optimizer provides stable and fast convergence.

 ---
+# GPU
+* A100 GPU Rented from Jarvis LABS

+---